-Suzuki's S-Cross now has an extra way to attract you.
-Jonathan Crouch checks out the Hybrid version.
+Suzuki's S-Cross now gets an extra slice of visual pizazz.
+Jonathan Crouch checks out the revised version.

+This revised S-Cross carries over the 1.4 Boosterjet Hybrid 129hp petrol engine used on the pre-facelift model.
 You may be familiar with the way that mild hybrid engines work but just in case not, here's a quick re-cap.
 Basically, energy that would otherwise be lost when braking or cruising off-throttle is harvested via a kinetic energy recovery system and sent to a small lithium-ion battery that here has been placed beneath the front passenger seat.
 This is used to drive a belt-driven 'ISG' unit (an 'Integrated Starter/Generator') and power the engine's stop/start system.
-Suzuki's old 12-volt mild hybrid package didn't do a lot more than that but this improved 48-volt set-up can also deliver a couple of other important benefits.
-The first is something quite unusual amongst current mild hybrids - the ability for this Suzuki to idle and even coast on full-electric power, though only below 10mph.
+Suzuki's current 48-volt set-up can also deliver a couple of other important benefits.
+The first is something quite unusual amongst current mild hybrids - the ability for this car to idle and even coast on full-electric power, though only below 10mph.

-The other fresh benefit here is something supposed to be now quite common amongst mild hybrid models - the ability to 'torque-fill' under acceleration to compensate for turbo lag.
-Which is just as well because this S-Cross Hybrid's new 'K14D'-series 1.4-litre Boosterjet petrol engine has less power than the unit of the same size it replaces (127bhp rather than 138bhp), plus the car's electrified tech adds 65kgs of extra weight (in the case of the ALLGRIP 4WD version).
-But there's now more torque (up from 230 to 235Nm).
+The other benefit here is something supposed to be now quite common amongst mild hybrid models - the ability to 'torque-fill' under acceleration to compensate for turbo lag.
+Which is just as well because this S-Cross Hybrid's 'K14D'-series engine was reduced in power a little when the MHEV tech was added to it, plus the car's electrified tech adds 65kgs of extra weight (in the case of the ALLGRIP 4WD version).
+But at the same time it gained 5Nm of torque (235Nm in total).
 The 62mph sprint takes 10.2 en route to 118mph.
 There's an auto gearbox option.
-And that proper lockable ALLGRIP 4WD system is optional on the top-spec 'SZ5' variant.
+And the brand's proper lockable ALLGRIP 4WD system is fitted to the top 'Ultra' variant.

 Design and Build